-A new study provides the first detailed documentation of a shallow water fish diving 450 feet deep to spawn.
+A new study provides the first detailed documentation of a shallow water fish diving 450 feet (137 meters) deep to spawn.
 Uncovering this very rare spawning behavior in bonefish (Albula vulpes) is unprecedented.
 Using active acoustic telemetry and sonar data along the southern shore of Abaco, The Bahamas, a team of scientists led by Florida Atlantic University’s Harbor Branch Oceanographic Institute in collaboration with Bonefish & Tarpon Trust, and University of Massachusetts Amherst, has discovered that although bonefish live in shallow waters less than 6 feet, they dive “deep” into the abyss to spawn.

 “We were stunned by this discovery because the bonefish moved out beyond the incredibly abrupt and steep shelf drop off into the Providence Channel in Abaco,” said Steven Lombardo, first author and a Ph.D. candidate who works with Matt Ajemian, Ph.D., senior author, an assistant research professor at FAU’s Harbor Branch and head of the Fisheries Ecology and Conservation (FEC) Lab.
 “Data from our acoustic telemetry tags showed us in real time that bonefish were capable of handling extreme pressures.
 When they reached 334 feet in the first dive, we were floored, and 45 minutes later when they reached 450 feet deep, we were absolutely astonished.”

 Scientists have discovered that although bonefish live in shallow waters less than 6 feet, they dive “deep” into the abyss to spawn.
 Now that they know the conditions bonefish require to spawn they can better focus their efforts for habitat conservation.
 Credit: Aaron Adams, Ph.D.